statechangelabs/polydocs-old/README.md

 We started Polydocs as an effort to make it easier and safer to operate complicated intellectual, financial and rights-oriented assets on the chain.
 We want to continue in this vein.

-* **Standards** We aim to introduce EIPs for the Polydocs signature standard and the contract-level metadata URI that we invented along the way.
+* **EIPs** We aim to introduce EIPs for the Polydocs signature standard and the contract-level metadata URI that we invented along the way.
 These will make it easier for others to protect their communities and assets and introduce signable documents as a primitive to the chain.
 By making the standard open-source and usable by all, we can move the whole community forward.

+* **Trusted Templates** Customers should be able to trust the legal documents put in front of them.
+As part of Polydocs we created a trusted template registry ([currently hosted on Mumbai](https://mumbai.polygonscan.com/address/0xC1871e6dc374650c1EcFFEf171DC5465a54c008d)) that we imagine we can contribute to based on organizations and projects adopting common agreements.
+The ability to confirm that the template is in the registry and has some high trust score is a way to help people feel comfortable with these agreements.

-* **Productization** We think there is a potential to provide useful service - especially with the gasless transactions.
+* **Commercialization** There is a potential to provide useful service - especially with the gasless transactions.
 We are pursuing this opportunity.

 ## Gratitude